NEWWA Scholarships - Student & Operator

 Headed to College?
-Already in a Program?
+Looking to Become Certified?
 Apply for a NEWWA Scholarship!

 NEWWA awards approximately $20,000 annually to worthy students pursuing their undergraduate, graduate, or doctoral studies degree.
 The application deadline is April 1 of each year for the academic year beginning in September.
 Apply online or download the application below.
 The NEWWA Scholarship Committee expects to award the following scholarships annually: